Explore Visit Apply Donate

 • have a strong commitment to patient safety

 A Surgical First Assistant provides aid in exposure, hemostasis and other technical functions to help the surgeon carry out a safe operation with optimal results for the patient.
-Employment of Surgical First Assistants is projected to grow 31.2% from 2017-2027 according to the Bureau of Labor Statistics.
-Recent graduates reported an average salary of $34,736.
 Career options include:

 • Certified Surgical First Assistant in a hospital, surgery center, doctor's office or labor and delivery